Here are CICS mainframe interview questions and answers for freshers as well as experienced candidates to get their dream job.

 16. Highlight the points of differences between XCTL and START?

-XCTL basically acts as a medium through which you can pass the control through the identical task to another program.
+XCTL acts as a medium through which you can pass the control through the identical task to another program.
 XCTL happens to be a program control command.

 17. How ENQ and DEQ used in CICS?